ocharles/blog/posts/2013-12-02-24-days-of-hackage-linear.md

 ---
-title: 24 Days of Hackage: linear
+title: "24 Days of Hackage: linear"
 ---

 Anyone who wants to do game programming at some point ends up writing (parts of)